jpsingh10/ECS162-p2/README.md

      - `index.html` - The main HTML document for the game.
      - `run-rabbit-run.css` - CSS file for styling the game's interface.
      - `run-rabbit-run.js` - JavaScript file containing the game's logic.
+     - `/img` - containes all of the image assests

 3. **Memory Card Game**